yondonfu/gh-identity-registry/README.md

 # Github Identity Registry

 Decentralized registry linking Ethereum addresses with Github usernames.
-This was a weekend learning project and a first run at a full-stack Ethereum DApp.
+This was a learning project and a first run at a full-stack Ethereum DApp.
 The smart contract was built and tested using Truffle, Solidity and TestRPC.
 The frontend was built using using React/Redux and Webpack.

-The GHRegistry contract is deployed on Ropsten testnet: https://testnet.etherscan.io/address/0x1d9c554e814dad53641cc0cebdeccc9c62dcd84b
+The GHRegistry contract is deployed on Ropsten testnet: https://ropsten.etherscan.io/address/0xbeff59ebbb5b2dea061dffd5873806d96a03f978

 # Running locally